DualEarth/IMPaCS/README.md

 ## Usage
 ### Running the Simulation
 The simulation is primarily executed through a SLURM script named `run_impacts.slurm``.
-This script is designed to manage and orchestrate the simulation process on systems that support SLURM, a widely-used job scheduling system for Linux clusters.
+This script is designed to manage and orchestrate the simulation process on systems that support SLURM job scheduling on Linux clusters.
 #### Key Steps:
 **SLURM Script**: The run_impacts.slurm script initiates the simulation process.
 It sets up the necessary computing environment and resources required for the simulation.